Omksaini2003/GrooveSynth/README.md

 ![Page1](./assets/page1.png)

 1. Provide the input of the pdb file (eg:- 4dfr.pdb)
-2. Enter the IDs of the amino acid (eg:- 1,2,5)
+2. Enter the serial number (ID) of the active amino acid sites (that are responsible for binding ligand) (eg:- 1,2,5)
-3. Enter the threshold of the Alanines you require (eg:- 1)
+3. Enter the threshold distance (Angstrom) (eg:- 1.4)
-4. By clicking 'Process', you will be downloading the pdb file connecting all the active site amino acids.
+4. By clicking 'Process', you will be downloading the pdb file connecting all the active site amino acids optimally and mimicking the binding site of the protein.

 ## Requirements